Types of Mead: The Ultimate Guide to Mead Classifications

 This gets its name from the little time it takes to make.
 Also typically a low ABV mead - great for starting (or finishing) your day of libation testing.

-Show Mead also known as Traditional Mead
+Show Mead a.k.a.
+Traditional Mead

 As simple as they come - honey, water, yeast.
 “The standard.”
 Show mead and traditional mead are one in the same.